lilianweng/lil-log/_posts/2018-06-24-attention-attention.md

 *Fig. 9.
 Multi-head scaled dot-product attention mechanism.
 (Image source: Fig 2 in [Vaswani, et al., 2017](http://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf))*

 Rather than only computing the attention once, the multi-head mechanism runs through the scaled dot-product attention multiple times in parallel.
 The independent attention outputs are simply concatenated and linearly transformed into the expected dimensions.
-I assume the motivation is because embedding always helps? ;) According to the paper, *"multi-head attention allows the model to jointly attend to information from different representation **subspaces** at different positions.
+I assume the motivation is because ensembling always helps? ;) According to the paper, *"multi-head attention allows the model to jointly attend to information from different representation **subspaces** at different positions.
 With a single attention head, averaging inhibits this."*

 $$
 \begin{aligned}